drand/website/docs/blog/2020-08-21-drand-news-roundup.md

 ---
 title: Drand news roundup
 summary: Summary of blog posts and news items related to the drand v1.0 announcement.
-date: 2020-08-21
+date: 2020-08-25
 tags:
     - News
     - League of Entropy
 ---

 Two weeks ago, we announced the launch of drand v1.0, the League of Entropy production-level service, and this very website.
-Here is a roundup of related blog posts and news items around the web:
+Here is a roundup of related blog posts and news items from around the web:

 * [The League of Entropy Launches Production Drand Network, Providing the First Publicly Verifiable Distributed Randomness Beacon](https://www.prnewswire.com/news-releases/the-league-of-entropy-launches-production-drand-network-providing-the-first-publicly-verifiable-distributed-randomness-beacon-301109096.html), League of Entropy press release, Aug 10
 * [The League of Entropy launches drand v1.0 to become the Internet’s first production-grade, publicly verifiable randomness beacon!](https://drand.love/blog/2020/08/10/drand-launches-v1-0/), drand, Aug 10